-- 1.8 Privacy Safeguard 1 requires all CDR entities to take steps that are reasonable in the circumstances to establish and maintain internal practices, procedures and systems that: - ensure compliance with the CDR regime, including the Privacy Safeguards and the Consumer Data Rules, and - enable the entity to deal with inquiries or complaints from consumers about the entity's compliance with the CDR regime, including the Privacy Safeguards and Consumer Data Rules. - 1.9 This is a distinct and separate obligation upon a CDR entity, in addition to being a general statement of its obligation to comply with the CDR regime. - 1.10 The Consumer Data Rules contain several governance mechanisms, policies and procedures that will assist entities to take steps that are reasonable to comply with the CDR regime.
-However, while compliance with the Consumer Data Rules will assist entities to take steps that are reasonable, this does not of itself mean that the entity has complied with Privacy Safeguard 1. - 1.11 To comply with Privacy Safeguard 1, CDR entities need to proactively consider, plan and address how to implement any practices, procedures and systems under the Privacy Safeguards and the Consumer Data Rules (including how these interact with other obligations).
-This should occur before the entity first starts participating in the CDR regime. - 1.12 Compliance with Privacy Safeguard 1 should therefore be understood as a matter of good governance.
+- 1.8 Privacy Safeguard 1 requires all CDR entities to take steps that are reasonable in the circumstances to establish and maintain internal practices, procedures and systems that: - ensure compliance with the CDR regime, including the privacy safeguards and the CDR Rules, and - enable the entity to deal with inquiries or complaints from consumers about the entity's compliance with the CDR regime, including the privacy safeguards and CDR Rules. - 1.9 This is a distinct and separate obligation upon a CDR entity, in addition to being a general statement of its obligation to comply with the CDR regime. - 1.10 The CDR Rules contain several governance mechanisms, policies and procedures that will assist entities to take steps that are reasonable to comply with the CDR regime.
+However, while compliance with the CDR Rules will assist entities to take steps that are reasonable, this does not of itself mean that the entity has complied with Privacy Safeguard 1.